Watch every Super Bowl 2020 trailer here

 Top Gun: Maverick

 The long-gestating Top Gun sequel starring Tom Cruise smartly targeted the dads demographic watching the 2020 Super Bowl.
-Top Gun: Maverick is directed by Joseph Kosinski of Tron: Legacy and Oblivion.
+Top Gun: Maverick is directed by Joseph Kosinski, whose previous credits include Oblivion and Tron: Legacy.

 Minions: The Rise of Gru